 This name is applied to crosses between cornsnakes and California kingsnakes.
-Defying a strict definition of hybrids, these are not typically sterile.
+These are not typically sterile, but it appears that they are not quite as fertile as either parent species.
 Second generation offspring (and beyond) have been produced from these hybrids.
 Amel, snow, motley, and other varieties of jungle corns are known to exist.